GED in Minnesota

 Whether you’re looking to advance your career, pursue a new passion, or simply gain the confidence that comes with a high school diploma, the GED is an accessible and achievable path forward.
 To help you get a GED, we’re here to give you the best GED test prep materials.

-Minnesota GED Requirements
+GED in Minnesota Requirements

 To take the GED test in Minnesota, you need to meet certain eligibility requirements.
 First, you must not have a high school diploma or any equivalent credentials, such as a high school equivalency diploma or a high school completion certificate.

 Additionally, you must not be currently enrolled in any school program, whether it’s a public, private, or home school.
-There are also other requirements, such as residency and age criteria, which are set by the Minnesota GED Office.
+There are also other Minnesota GED requirements, such as residency and age criteria, which are set by the Minnesota GED Office.

 Minnesota GED Residency Requirements